Walk Trot Transitions: The Best Exercise for Balance and Connection

-2. Prepare for the walk.
-On the open side of the circle, gently yield your horse away from the inside leg to encourage bend in the body and engagement from the inside hind.
+As you prepare for the walk, use the open side of the circle to gently yield your horse away from your inside leg.
+This helps encourage bend through the body and asks the inside hind leg to step more underneath your horse.

-4. Move back into trot.
-Close your leg and ask for trot again.
-If your horse doesn’t respond to the calf, use a bump with your heel to get the reaction.
+After a few walk steps, close your leg and ask your horse to trot again.
+If your horse does not respond to your calf, use a small bump with your heel to create a clearer reaction.
+The goal is for your horse to stay forward-thinking and responsive without rushing.

-5. Repeat both directions.
-Work on both reins to strengthen both hind legs and address one-sidedness.
-Stay consistent with your aids and ride with patience.
+Repeat the exercise in both directions.
+Working on both reins helps strengthen both hind legs and improves your horse’s straightness, balance, and overall symmetry.

 Amelia